-The board has regard to the UKCG code when setting their corporate governance, by which they govern the organisation.
+The board has regard to the UKCGC when setting its corporate governance, by which it governs the organisation.
 In doing so the Board closely follows the principles followed by Group.

 Linked to the above, the Association has adhered to these principles except for Code provisions 3, 4, 5 and 18.